ceprepublic/Machine-Learning-101/README.md

 | Decision Trees    | 25.040  | 5.004   | 0.698    | 3.542  | 0.701            |
 | Random Forest     | 18.432  | 4.293   | 0.812    | 2.983  | 0.815            |

+## Installation & Usage
+You could directly download this repo and run the main PROJECT.ipynb file accordingly.
+All algortihms implemented independently as a functions and called at main file.
+It is important that all files should be in the same folder.
 ## Classification Metrics

 ### Accuracy (94-98%)